 Comparative Media Arts

-This Master of Arts (MA) degree program in Comparative Media Arts trains students to think across the media arts in a comparative perspective that synthesizes the historical and theoretical approaches of art history, cinema studies, performance studies, and studies of computer-based arts.
+This master of arts (MA) degree program in Comparative Media Arts trains students to think across the media arts in a comparative perspective that synthesizes the historical and theoretical approaches of art history, cinema studies, performance studies, and studies of computer-based arts.

-and at least three of
+and three of

 Empire follows Art, and not vice versa as Englishmen suppose. - William Blake, annotations to Sir Joshua Reynold's Discourses (ca. 1798-1809) For WJ.T.
 Mitchell, pictures have lives and loves.
 Instead of seeing images as inert objects that convey meaning, he urges us to see them as animated beings with desires, needs, appetites, demands, and drives of their own.
 In the past three decades, literature on visual culture has burgeoned in art history, cultural studies, critical theory, philosophy and anthropology, and recently it has taken on a "performative turn."
 For art history, which is traditionally concerned with the interpretation of art objects, the artists who make them and the interests of patrons, the interdisciplinary field of visual culture has opened up new ways of thinking about images of all kinds.
 In a culture in which the production and dissemination of images has grown exponentially, it has never been more necessary to pay attention to how images work and what they do.
 While histories of images tend to locate intentionality in the maker or the patron, this seminar seeks to bring forward the intentions of the image, how, for example, its formal material characteristics, modes and contexts of circulation and use, reproducibility and referentiality, solicit responses: how images seem to take on, in Mitchell's words, "lives of their own."
 For your paper, you can choose as your main object of study a work of art, a landmark exhibition, or a famous image drawn from popular culture.
 This image or event will be the subject of student presentations at the end of the term.
 The topic must be a visual phenomenon about which there is a substantial discourse in print, preferably in both scholarly and popular sources.
 The final paper will be based on your presentation and should address some of the critical issues and readings discussed in class.
-Prerequisite: Undergraduate degree or equivalent and permission from instructor.
 Students with credit for FPA 823 may not take this course for further credit.

 This course is an elective in the MA program.
 In it we examine what are understood as the arts of the moving image: these include film, video, and other time based audiovisual media.
 We will begin by grounding our objects of study, i.e. specific works and practices, in cinema studies and survey emerging approaches in cinema studies, relating these developments to the longer history of the discipline.
 Investigating cinema intermedially, we will keep in mind the art forms that informed it historically, including theater, public spectacles, photography, painting, music, sound recording.
 Then the course will examine how the practice, aesthetics, and reception change when cinema moves to television, both move to digital formats, and all these platforms move to handheld and social media.
 We will investigate medium specificity in the moving-image arts in light of what is termed "media convergence."
 We will consider what new forms emerge when moving images shift from the institution of cinema to other contexts such as museums and online sites.
 The course includes two or three weeks topics of interest that arise in the field, such as new national cinemas, new approaches to documentary, cognitive theory and neuroscience, etc. Students with credit for FPA 824 may not take this course for further credit.